scippie75/arch_bto_17cl63/README.md

 	* wpa_passphrase SSID "password" > /etc/wpa_supplicant/SSID.conf - note: again, this is obviously not a good way
 	* systemctl enable dhcpcd@wlp62s0.service
  * passwd
- * pacman -Syu grub intel-ucode os-prober (the latter only if other osses are installed, in this case, you also need to mount them, if windows is not detected, pacman -Syu ntfs-3g might do the trick)
+ * pacman -Syu vim grub intel-ucode os-prober (the latter only if other osses are installed, in this case, you also need to mount them, if windows is not detected, pacman -Syu ntfs-3g might do the trick)
  * grub-install --target=i386-pc /dev/sda
  * grub-mkconfig -o /boot/grub/grub.cfg
  * reboot